Aluis0/Atividades_De_Ferias_Lylia/README.md

 # plano-ferias-joao-miguel

-This project is designed to outline a vacation plan for João Miguel, consisting of four weekly missions.
+This project is designed to outline a vacation plan for Lylia Barros Rosa, consisting of four weekly missions.
 Each week has its own dedicated HTML file that details the activities planned for that week.

 ## Project Structure